vault27/Foundation/ssl.md

 ## Cryptography

+### Encoding
+Encoding data is a process involving changing data into a new format using a scheme.
+Encoding is a reversible process and data can be encoded to a new format and decoded to its original format.
+Encoding typically involves a publicly available scheme that is easily reversed.
+Encoding data is typically used to ensure the integrity and usability of data and is commonly used when data cannot be transferred in its current format between systems or applications.
+Encoding is not used to protect or secure data because it is easy to reverse.
+An example of encoding is: Base64

+### Encryption
+Encryption is the process of securely encoding data in such a way that only authorized users with a key or password can decrypt the data to reveal the original.

 ### Hash functions
 =fingerprints=message digests=digests
 A hash function is an algorithm that converts input of arbitrary length into fixed-size out- put.